Table of Contents [+/-]

 Details for mysqldump, mysqlhotcopy, and other MySQL backup programs can be found in MySQL Programs.

 The syntax of the SQL statements described here is given in SQL Statement Syntax.

 For additional information about

 Replication enables you to maintain identical data on multiple servers.
 This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the master by using a slave server.
 See Replication.

-MySQL Cluster provides a high-availability, high-redundancy version of MySQL adapted for the distributed computing environment.
-See MySQL Cluster NDB 7.3 and MySQL Cluster NDB 7.4, which provides information about MySQL Cluster NDB 7.4 (based on MySQL 5.6 but containing the latest improvements and fixes for the
+NDB Cluster provides a high-availability, high-redundancy version of MySQL adapted for the distributed computing environment.
+See MySQL NDB Cluster 7.3 and NDB Cluster 7.4, which provides information about MySQL NDB Cluster 7.4 (based on MySQL 5.6 but containing the latest improvements and fixes for the

 Distributed Replicated Block Device (DRBD) is another high-availability solution.
 It works by replicating a block device from a primary server to a secondary server at the block level.
 See High Availability and Scalability